• Skip to primary navigation

 • Set the steaks on a wire rack in a rimmed baking sheet and place in the oven until steak reaches 115 degrees for medium rare, then remove from oven, around 20-25 minutes.

 • Heat cast iron skillet over medium-high heat then add the oil.
-When the oil just begins to smoke add 2 tbsp butter and the steaks and sear for approx 30-60 seconds on each side being careful not to burn peppercorn crust
+When the oil just begins to smoke add 2 tablespoon butter and the steaks and sear for approx 30-60 seconds on each side being careful not to burn peppercorn crust

 • Remove skillet from heat then transfer the steaks to a plate, tent with foil, and set aside.